Marek’s Disease in Chickens: Symptoms & Protection

 Marek’s disease can lead to the formation of tumors in various organs.
 The disease’s “tumor” form causes visible lumps and growths, severely compromising organ function.

-• Tumors can form in vital organs such as the liver, spleen, and kidneys, leading to internal blockages and a weakened immune system.
+• Internal Organ Tumors: Marek’s disease can cause tumors in vital organs such as the liver, spleen, kidneys, and heart, impairing their function and leading to organ failure.

 General Symptoms